 Ostensibly, the speaker muses about the sound a scythe makes mowing hay in a field by a forest, and what this sound might signify.
 He rejects the idea that it speaks of something dreamlike or supernatural, concluding that reality of the work itself is rewarding enough, and the speaker need not call on fanciful invention.

 This is a sonnet with a peculiar rhyme scheme: ABC ABD ECD GEH GH.
 In terms of rhyme, “Mowing” does not fit into either a strict Shakespearean or Petrarchan model; rather, it draws a little from both traditions.
 Like Petrarch’s sonnets, the poem divides thematically into an octet and a sextet: The first eight lines introduce the sound of the scythe and then muse about the abstract (heat, silence) or imaginary (elves) significance of this sound; the last six lines present an alternative interpretation, celebrating fact and nothing more.
 But “Mowing” also hinges, like Shakespeare’s sonnets, on its two final lines.
 In terms of meter, each line comprises five stressed syllables separated by varying numbers of unstressed syllables.
-Only one line (12) can reasonably be read as strictly iambic.
+Only one line (

 A fay, as one can probably tell from context, is a fairy.
 A swale, in New England, is a low-lying tract of land.
 Orchises are terrestrial orchids.